dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 ## `Batch`

+The `Batch` property is the mechanims by which the data from the multiple cursors returned by `IDataView.GetRowCursorSet` can be reconciled into a single, cohesive, sequence.

 `IDataView.GetRowCursorSet` can return a set of parallel cursors that partition the sequence of rows as would have normally been returned through a more typical call to `GetRowCursor`.
 These cursors can be accessed across